tomesm/MIMS/docs/4_InformationSystemsArchitecture.md

 - orbital_station_id

-Functions:
-- updateStatus(newStatus): Update the status of the docking bay
-- assignSpacecraft(spacecraft: Spacecraft): Assign a spacecraft to the docking bay
-- unassignSpacecraft(): Remove the spacecraft assignment from the docking bay

 ## Shuttlebay
 This entity represents a shuttle bay at the orbital station or a Mars colony where shuttles can dock and undock.
 It includes details about its current status and associated shuttle.